dvlpr-prgmr/auto-clip/README.md

 ### Deploy to Netlify

-Netlify is configured to build the frontend from `frontend/` via `netlify.toml`.
-To deploy:
+Netlify can host the **frontend** only.
+The clipping backend must run elsewhere (for example on a VM, container host, or PaaS) because it depends on `ffmpeg` and long-running HTTP requests that are not well suited to Netlify Functions.

+To deploy the frontend to Netlify:

 1. Create a new Netlify site pointing at this repository.
 2. In **Site settings → Build & deploy → Environment**, add `VITE_API_BASE` with your backend URL (for example, `https://api.example.com`).
 3. Use the default build settings from `netlify.toml` (base `frontend/`, command `npm run build`, publish directory `dist`).
-4. Trigger a deploy; Netlify will build the Vue app and serve it from its CDN.
+4. Trigger a deploy; Netlify will build the Vue app and serve it from its CDN while forwarding API calls to your separately hosted backend.